mvaganov/CmdLineAsteroids/notes.md

 ```

 ### voice
-this class moves a value along a path over time. math calculates a position at any point in time. we call this math interpolation.
+this class moves a value along a path. math calculates a position at any point in time.
+This math is called "linear interpolation", and programmers often call it "Lerp".
+Some programmers and designers also call it "tweening".

-It's a templated class because the idea of interpolating a value is useful for many different kinds of values.
+The class doing the core logic is a templated class because the idea of interpolating a value is useful for many different kinds of values.
 It's going to be used for changing the radius of a particle over time.
 it could also be used for changing a particle's color, position, or any concept that can be interpolated between.

-Any implementation will need to implement a `Lerp` method, which explains how to interpolate between values of the used type.
+Any concrete implementation will need to implement a `Lerp` method, which explains how to interpolate between values of the used type.
 A list of frames will define the curve of the value, which is the path that the value interpolates over time.
 a convenient static instance that grows and then shrinks a value is included here, which we need for the explosion particle.

-the `ValueOverTime` abstract class defines how the math works.
+the `ValueOverTime` abstract class defines how most of the math works.
 notably, this class interpolates a curve with sharp transitions from frame to frame.
+the constructor makes sure the curve's frames are ordered correctly.
-the interpolation could be smoother with a spline, which is a clear opportunity for to improve this class later.
+the interpolation could be smoother if it wasn't purely linear, using spline math for example.
+That is a clear opportunity to improve this class later.
 for now, this is sufficient for our simulation.

 ### scene